-Grantees failing to manage the grant or perform according to their contractual obligations as required in the approved grant application and General Statement of Assurances submitted to ADE by grantees will be found "High Risk/Out of Compliance."
-Once a grantee enters "High
+Sub-grantees failing to manage the grant or perform according to their contractual obligations as required in the approved grant application and General Statement of Assurances submitted to ADE by sub-grantees will be found "High Risk/Out of Compliance."
+Once a sub-grantee enters

-Risk" status, it may become necessary to hold funds until any critical issues are resolved.
-The ADE 21st CCLC Education Program Specialist assigned to the grantee will utilize all data available to make a decision regarding the reduction or termination of funds in accordance with the federal and state guidelines.
+"High Risk" status, it may become necessary to hold funds until any critical issues are resolved.
+The ADE 21st CCLC Education Program Specialist assigned to the sub-grantee will utilize all data available to make a decision regarding the reduction or termination of funds in accordance with the federal and state guidelines.
 This data includes but is not limited to: Communications with site leaders, observations documented in site visit report(s), desktop monitoring of the site's Continuing Application, Summary of Classes Report(s), Annual Performance Report (APR), fiscal reviews.
-Communication will be noted in the ADE Grants Management system.
+Communication will be noted in the ADE Grants Management Enterprise (GME).